Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Waterproof outer shell with an internal pocket where absorbent inserts are stuffed before use.
 Absorbency is fully customizable — add more inserts for overnight or heavy periods.

-Best for: Flexible absorbency, nighttime, families who want a diaper that works like an AIO but dries faster.
+Best for: Flexible absorbency, nighttime, families who want a diaper that dries faster than an AIO.

 All-in-Ones (AIO)